 We’re also clear about our expectations.
-Our APC model builds healthier populations, identifies risks and opportunities for patients, and drives down costs to payers and employers — with results validated by the Validation Institute.
+Our APC model builds healthier populations, identifies risks and opportunities for patients, and drives down costs to payers and employers.

 Unlike other APC models that specialize in serving one particular population, we don’t limit our results and success to a specific market.

 Our APC model services multiple populations at once from a single care center.
 We’ve made it a priority to improve outcomes across every population and we’re dedicated to delivering results for self-insured employers, commercial payers, Medicare Advantage, and individual exchange populations.

 Though urgent care companies and traditional service providers may deliver great clinical care, many vendors run into challenges as they try to move operationally and financially towards value-based APC.
 And a value-based APC model is exactly what you need.